umbraco/UmbracoDocs/Reference/Querying/UmbracoHelper/index.md

 ###.NiceUrl(int nodeId)
-Returns a nicely formated URL, given a node ID.
+Returns a nicely formatted URL, given a node ID.
 This is also available from `IPublishedContent.Url`

     <a href="@Umbraco.NiceUrl(1234)">My link</a>

 ###.NiceUrlWithDomain(int id)
-Returns a nicely formated URL including its domain, given a node ID.
+Returns a nicely formatted URL including its domain, given a node ID.
 This can be useful when linking between multiple sites with different domains on the same Umbraco installation.

     <a href="@Umbraco.NiceUrlWithDomain(1234)">My link</a>